 That’s what I thought.

-Brussels sprouts rank as some of the healthiest vegetables around, which is of course why no one eats them.
+Brussels sprouts rank as one of the healthiest vegetables around, which is of course why no one eats them.

 They are basically mini cabbages and are in the powerful Cruciferous vegetable family along with broccoli, cauliflower, kale, collard greens, and others.

 Along with vitamins A, C, Folic Acid, and fiber, brussels sprouts also contain three powerful cancer fighting phytochemicals: Sinigrin, Sulforaphane, and Indole-3-Carbinol.